-World Championship for Rescue Dogs
+World Championship for Search and Rescue Dogs

 The best search and rescue dogs from all over the world compete every year at the annual IRO World Championship.
 Mission scenarios are reconstructed here with great effort, meaning that the participants have to face conditions similar to those found in a real emergency.
 Up to 150 teams face the challenges of Tracking, Area and Rubble search, fighting for the top ranks.
 As with all other IRO Championships, the IRO World Championship is also an international IRO testing event, where IRO training standards have the first priority.
 Training with search and rescue dogs is a very demanding passion, which requires time, patience, consistency and teamwork from the dog and dog handler, since the dog handlers must read their dogs and provide them with support and motivation if necessary.
 At the World Championship, spectators also have the opportunity to observe the teams in search and rescue dog work up close.